KBPsystem777/100-Days-Of-React/README.md

 ### [Day 27](#day-27)

-- September 24, 2018 - Hello!
+- September 24-25, 2018 - Hello!
 I am ready now for a new React activity.
 I am still on the conditional rendering.
 Conditional rendering is very important as explained on this activity: [Use a Ternary Expression for Conditional Rendering](https://learn.freecodecamp.org/front-end-libraries/react/use-a-ternary-expression-for-conditional-rendering).
 It says, before you use some fancy packages/modules with regards to rendering, this native way of rendering is a must!.
 Here is the TODO on this activity, from FCC:

 > *The code editor has three constants defined within the CheckUserAge component's render() method.
 They are called buttonOne, buttonTwo, and buttonThree.
 Each of these is assigned a simple JSX expression representing a button element.
 First, initialize the state of CheckUserAge with input and userAge both set to values of an empty string.*

+- Aside from this activity, I was also busy in making a fun app I called it **[Realtime-Weather](https://github.com/KBPsystem777/realtime-weather)**, basically, my objective was to create an interactive dahsboard like this from MSN: [https://www.msn.com/en-us/weather ](https://www.msn.com/en-us/weather) well, I know I need to use Socket.IO for realtime data fetch.
+Right now, I am still working on the initial UI.
+Not that much, I need to finish first the GET feature using Axios - the HTTP based data fetch module.
+I have that setup a bit but still having problem on how to display the fetched data from the API.
+By the way for the weather data, I am getting it from [DarkSky API](https://darksky.net/dev).
+Shoutout to all the peeps out there!